 Climate change and the Global South at COP27

-Achieving climate justice for developing countries
+Achieving climate justice for lower-income countries

 An older man stands in front of the remains of his house following flooding in Pakistan